 - Behavior that imitates dementia, including rocking, sucking, or muttering to himself/herself

 - Unhealthy loss of weight or malnourishment

 - Physical complications, such as bed sores, that have not been taken care of

 - Neglected hygiene

 - Improper clothing or covering for the weather

 - Harmful living conditions (no running water or heat; defective electrical wiring, other fire risks)

 - Desertion of the older adult in a public place

 The very early signs of elder abuse may be challenging to identify and may seem to be signs of Alzheimer’s or increased frailty.
 Alternatively, a caregiver who is abusing the senior may possibly explain signs of abuse away.
 To help prevent abuse, make a point to call and visit senior loved ones often and be on the lookout for any changes in the older person’s personality or behavior.
 If any indications of elder abuse are noticed or suspected, they should be reported immediately.

 CareFor, providers of the most trusted care management and home care Austin and the surrounding area have to offer, can help families keep senior loved ones safe, happy, and healthy.
 We provide a full range of care management and in-home care services, including specialized dementia care, to ensure that seniors are safe and well cared for.
-Contact us online or call (512) 338-4533 for an assessment to learn how we can help your loved one.
+Contact us online or call (512) 338-4533 for an assessment and to speak with our San Marcos senior living experts to learn how we can help your loved one.